LaunchCodeEducation/data-analysis-curriculum/content/sql-part-5/exercises/_index.md

 With your new connection configured, click on the junk database in the Object Explorer.
 Instead of clicking on *Tables*, click on the folder called *Security* and then *Schemas*.
 You should see a schema with your name on it.
 When practicing these queries, you will only be able to use your schema.

-The example below is from the `AdventureWorks2019` Database.
+The example below shows how you can use the same process of finding the schema named after you to find the `HumanResources` schema in the `AdventureWorks2019` Database.

 ![File Tree, Security Folder to schema folder to individual schemas](./pictures/Schemas.png)